jtirsfdr/dotfiles/README.md

 ![preview](./preview.png?raw=true)

 ## Install
-Currently only available for Arch
+Currently only available for Arch.

-Install script often breaks.
+The install script often breaks.

-I'd recommend selectively installing programs manually if you are unfamiliar with my environment
+I'd recommend selectively installing programs manually if you are unfamiliar with my environment.

 ### In your shell: